Independent reproductive attorney

 Unsure how these statutes apply to your family?
 We will introduce you to state-licensed counsel and coordinate the paperwork milestones for you.

-No specific surrogacy legislation (summary).
+Speak with a specialistGestational Surrogacy is permitted by statute in Florida (Ch.742.15 FL Stat.) for married couples who are allowed to file Petitions for Affirmation of Parental Status.
+The surrogacy statute does not a (summary).
 Surrogacy laws can change and may vary by county or judge—confirm details with a qualified reproductive law attorney.

-varies.
+Status Varies.
 Compensation rules can depend on the specific contract structure and local practice—confirm requirements with counsel before signing any agreement.

-varies.
+Varies by Jurisdiction.
 Parentage order eligibility can vary based on marital status, genetics, and court procedure—confirm your pathway with your attorney.

 Not Required.
 Residency requirements (if any) can affect filing timelines and court jurisdiction—confirm current rules with counsel.